Efan Ekoku: Playing career

-He was the club's top scorer in the league that season with nine goals as they finished ninth in the league and maintained their reputation as one of the hardest Premier League teams to beat, although they struggled to score many goals and rarely hit more than two in a match that campaign.
+He was the club's top scorer in the league that season with nine goals as they finished ninth in the league.

 He managed seven goals in the 1995–96 season and had a particularly exciting campaign in 1996–97, when Wimbledon finished eighth and were semi-finalists in both of the domestic cups.
 He was also their top scorer with 11 league goals.

 However, his first team chances were restricted over the next two seasons, and after nearly a year on the transfer list - and a number of clubs expressing interest in signing him - he moved to Switzerland in a £500,000 move to Grasshoppers on 27 August 1999.
 He had first requested to leave the club a year earlier, when he had declared his interest in joining a bigger Premier League club, and was subject of interest from the likes of Everton, Leicester City, Nottingham Forest and Southampton, with fees as high as £4 million being quoted.

 His first season in Switzerland was very successful, as he scored 16 goals in 21 games, although he failed to pick up any silverware.
 He played a further seven games and scored three goals before returning to England on a free transfer to Sheffield Wednesday on 20 October 2000.

 He arrived at Hillsborough just months after the Owls had been relegated from the Premier League and were battling against a second successive relegation.
 His seven goals from 32 Division One games helped secure survival by some margin as the Owls finished 17th, and they narrowly avoided the drop once again the following year, with Ekoku playing his part by scoring a further seven league goals.
 However, he did not feature in the disastrous 2002–03 campaign, where the Owls were relegated to Division Two.
 Having been out of the first team picture for a whole year, he was given a free transfer and signed for Division Two strugglers Brentford in March 2003, but failed to win a call into the squad before his release at the end of the season.
 He finished his career in Ireland with Dublin City before finally retiring in 2004.